 Not only do we list the recoverable items, we also include the iProblem folder, which are items which have been detected to have had errors.
 Whilst it does not mean they are deemed unrecoverable, it does allow our clients to ensure that the most important items to them have in fact been recovered correctly.

 What does No Recovery No Fee Actually Mean?

 At this stage it is important to confirm that all the data that is needed is present and correct.
-If there are particular items missing then we have the ability to go back and perform further checks to see if it is recoverable.
+If there are particular items of importance missing then we have the ability to go back and perform further checks to see if the data is recoverable.
 We would continue to do this until our clients are happy or on occasion, if the drive does not yield the data required, then they have the right to exercise our no recovery, no fee scenario.

 Once we have gone as far as possible with the device, we transfer the recovered data on to a desired source of media, such as USB 3.0 portable hard drive or USB flash drive for return to the customer by courier/special delivery.
 We can also send certain amounts of data electronically, which does help when cases are time sensitive.

 It is our company policy to encrypt the data for secure return through the courier/postal system, unless specified by the client.